ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-installation.md

 	.catch( /* ... */ );
 ```

-The feature is preconfigured to include the following image insertion methods:
+The feature is pre-configured to include the following image insertion methods:

 * `upload` - Upload image from computer.
 It uses the configured image upload adapter.
 * `assetManager` - Opens the installed asset manager (for example the CKBox).
 * `url` - Allows inserting an image by directly specifying its URL.
 Integration provided by `ImageInsertViaUrl` feature.

-Note that the above buttons will be added only if you install dedicated features but not all features are required.
+Note that the insert methods mentioned above will only be added if you install dedicated features.
+However, not all features are required.

 If you need to limit the methods included in the dropdown (apart from not installing a specific feature) or change their order you can use the `image.insert.integration` configuration option: